okffi/maas-server/README.md

 Plans are produced by [Open Trip Planner](http://www.opentripplanner.org/) based on [Open Street Map](http://www.openstreetmap.org/) and are used to spatially describe a travel intention of a user.

-Plans are used to map traces onto existing map objects (streets etc.) to correct potentially inaccurate GSM data.
+Plans are used to map traces onto existing map objects (streets etc.) to correct potentially inaccurate GPS data.

 `POST /plans`